 A half wall bordered the lane and abutted the gate.
 Before I had even voiced my idea to my friend, I had scaled the short wall and jumped as high as I could.
 Clinging half-way to the gate, I shimmied up the remaining distance and half-straddled/half-suspended my weight over the spiked poles.

 Let me say this again.
 I was relying on my upper body strength to keep me suspended over the wicked sharp metal poles.
 Me.
 A woman who hung for 3 seconds on pull-up day in gym class before falling to the ground.
 The same person who used to put the rope between her legs and swing because she could never climb one.
 The same woman who pretended to run when the gym teacher was looking before returning to a much more sedate walking pace.
 An athlete, I am not.

-Yet somehow, I had not only climbed a wall and shimmied up metal poles, but I was balancing over them like a Mother Nutting gymnast on the uneven bars!
+Yet somehow, I had not only climbed a wall and shimmied up metal poles, but I was balancing over them like an Olympic gymnast on the uneven bars!

 Sparing my friend a quick glance to ensure she pursued me in my reckless and truly awe-inspiring act, I swung my legs over the fence, shimmied halfway down the bars, found purchase on the half wall (on the other side, thank you very much), and jumped to the ground.

 I almost expected to see a panel of judges waiting for me on the other side, all 10s flashing for such a grand escape.
 (Sadly, no judges made an appearance for this once in a lifetime event, but maybe that’s a good thing because I’m pretty sure if we had been caught, we’d have gone to jail).

 Once my friend made her way down the gate, we continued on our way home, not once mentioning what had happened.
 After that, we rarely frequented our short-cut, perhaps knowing as we did what awaited at night.